Species: Gorilla gorilla gorilla (Western Lowland)

 - Adult male gorillas can eat up to 40 pounds of food each day.

-Gorilla Forest opened in June of 2014.
-This $11 million exhibit redesign and overhaul features nine gorillas, and the largest all-mesh gorilla enclosure in North America.
+Gorilla Forest features eight gorillas, and the largest all-mesh gorilla enclosure in North America.

 Gorillas are one of the nation’s most favorite zoo animals, according to a recent Harris Poll, ranking in the top ten (Como is home to 9 of the top 10).
 Gorillas have been a part of Como’s rich history since the mid-1950’s and were one of the first zoos in the nation to engage in breeding loans of great apes to other zoos so that reproduction of these species could be improved.